How to Prepare for Anything

 Being prepared paid off in that scary situation and probably reinforced my naive belief that good planning could control outcomes.
 As the kids grew, I found myself planning, not out of wisdom and prudence but to reduce anxiety about the future.
 But then some “rogue waves” hit, and I learned that there was nothing practical I could do to prepare for those unanticipated and unwanted events that came seemingly out of nowhere.

-Five such waves struck without warning this year, beginning with a scary post office incident in January and ending with the death of a family member this month.
-As these waves tossed me about, I was reminded of when I learned to surf.
-The guide took my family out past a reef, where the waves were cresting, far from shore.
+In 2023 alone, five such waves struck without warning, beginning with a scary post office incident in January and ending with the death of a family member in August.
+As those waves tossed me about, I was reminded of the time I took a surfing lesson in the ocean.
+The guide took my family and me out past a reef, where the waves were cresting, far from shore.
 Somehow, I caught the first one and rode it a long way.
-But when I tried to get back on the board and return to the group, I kept getting knocked down by new waves before I could even turn the board to face them.
+But when I tried to get back on the board and return to the group, I kept getting knocked down by new waves before I could position the board correctly to face them.

 By the time the third one pounded me underwater, I was running out of breath.
-I wondered how many more times I could go under before I was out of steam.
-Then, as I attempted to climb up again, a surfer came over a wave unexpectedly, hitting my side and knocking more air out of my lungs.
-What kept me from panicking was years of experience in the water and the knowledge that panicking often meant drowning.
+As I wondered how much more I could take, a surfer unexpectedly came over a wave, hitting my side and knocking the remaining air out of my lungs.
+What helped me stay calm was experience in the water and the knowledge that panicking often meant drowning.

-Similarly, as another crisis bore down on me this year, a double punch of two family members hospitalized in a week, I felt surprised at how well I maintained equilibrium.
-I was struggling to catch my breath, but I felt a stillness in my soul.
-Reflecting on how that was possible, I realized it could only be credited to years of experience with God.
-Peace came because my heart had been prepared in advance through Christ.
+That peace could only be credited to years of experience with God.
 He had walked me through countless scary situations, and I had grown to trust Him deeply.
-God alone kept me from drowning in despair and fear as the waves kept pushing me down.
+God alone kept me from drowning in despair and fear as the waves kept pushing me down throughout 2023.
+He had prepared me in advance.

 “He who has prepared us for this very thing is God, who has given us the Spirit as a guarantee.” – 2 Corinthians 5:5